Can You Write-off Theft on Taxes? Not Anymore.

 A taxpayer must own or lease the property to make a casualty loss claim.
 Normal wear and tear on a property due to its age, or termite damage, does not qualify.

 As with theft loss, these deductions have been suspended with the new Tax Cuts and Jobs Act.
 There is an exception.
-If the area where the loss happened is a presidentially declared disaster zone, then casualty loss deductions are still allowable.
+If the area where the loss happened is declared a federal disaster, then casualty loss deductions are still allowable.
 For instance, President Trump declared parts of Florida a major disaster area in October of 2018 due to the damage caused by Hurricane Michael.
 For people living in the declared areas, they will be able the make the casualty loss deductions in 2019 when they file their taxes for 2018.

 What Is the Tax Form to Declare Theft?